OGD09/nic_sharing/README.md

 # Internet Sharing Script

 This script enables internet sharing from one network interface (e.g., connected to the internet or VPN) to another (e.g., a Wi-Fi access point).
-It dynamically configures IP forwarding, sets up iptables rules for NAT, configures `dnsmasq` for DHCP services, and generates an `hostapd` configuration file to create a Wi-Fi access point.
-The script also allows optional configuration for a DNS server and automatically unblocks the Wi-Fi interface if it is blocked.
+It dynamically configures IP forwarding, sets up `iptables` rules for NAT, configures `dnsmasq` for DHCP services, and generates a `hostapd` configuration file to create a Wi-Fi access point.
+The script allows optional configuration for a DNS server, automatically unblocks the Wi-Fi interface if it is blocked, and checks if the Wi-Fi interface is connected to any other network prior to setup.
+It uses `nmcli` (from `NetworkManager`) to manage and ensure Wi-Fi disconnection and reverts the interface to its previous state once internet sharing is disabled.

 ## Requirements